conan-io/conan-io.github.io/_posts/2026-09-01-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 ---
 layout: post
 comments: false
-title: "Calling Unmodified ConanCenter Packages from Swift via C++ Interoperability"
+title: "Bringing Package Management to Swift's C++ Interoperability"
 description: "Swift can call supported C++ APIs without a hand-written wrapper.
 We use Conan to supply an ordinary LunaSVG package and connect its headers, binary, and build settings to Swift."
-meta_title: "Calling Unmodified ConanCenter Packages from Swift via C++ Interoperability - Conan Blog"
+meta_title: "Bringing Package Management to Swift's C++ Interoperability - Conan Blog"
 categories: [cpp, conan, swift, macos, xcode]
 ---